Anti-DDoS technologies: why OVH must keep investing heavily to ensure the best protection for its customers

 We set ourselves apart from our competitors by not offering DDoS protection as an optional paid service.
 Instead, we offered everyone the service by including it in all solutions as standard, and spreading out the cost.

 Remember, a DDoS attack always results in collateral damage when no protection is in place.
-Depending on the intensity of the attack, if it is not mitigated, all neighbours of the targeted server rack might temporarily lose their service.
+Depending on the intensity of the attack, if it's not mitigated, all neighbours of the targeted server rack might temporarily lose their service.

 That is why we felt that offering protection to everyone was the best option.
 Many DDoS attacks have criminal or pointless motives, but they can also be a censorship tool, as demonstrated by American security expert Brian Krebs.
 Protection against DDoS attacks therefore not only helps to maintain network quality, but also allows us to better protect freedom of expression, which has always been highly important to us.